 There are hundreds of tables in the grassy picnic areas, some with pavilions and many shaded by live oaks.
 On weekends, if you want a shaded table, you should arrive early.

-Features at the south entrance
+Features from the south entrance to Crandon Park Beach

 The park’s two entrances admit vehicles to the park’s two massive parking lots, which are separated.
 And while the beaches are quite similar, other features may steer you to one or the other.
 The south lot, most popular for children, includes the carousel and amusement center, the cabana concession and the 200-acre Crandon Park Gardens.